 Later the King visited the Southern African Development Community.
 SADC was formed in 1980 and originally had a target to reduce the region’s dependence on contemporary South African apartheid regime.
 Today, the organization is promoting economic growth, democracy movements, peace, security and stability.

 At the Gaborone Sun Hotel, King Carl hosted a lunch where he kindly answered questions from the press.
 After lunch he visited the Botswana Red Cross Society.
 The Red Cross in Botswana has long cooperated with the Swedish Red Cross and the King was in place along with all of the official delegation to get more information about the business.
 Red Cross started its operations in Botswana 1968.
 The King then went to visit the Botswana Baylor Children’s Clinic.
 The Children’s Hospital focuses on young people affected by HIV and AIDS.
 The clinic opened in 2003 and was the first hospital of its kind in Africa.
 Over 4,000 children and adolescents, and their families, cared for by the hospital’s auspices.

-The final day of the trip saw King Carl Gustaf arrive at Kasane Airport in northern Botswana and he made a safari tour on the Chobe River.Filed under Swedish Royals
+The final day of the trip saw King Carl Gustaf arrive at Kasane Airport in northern Botswana and he made a safari tour on the Chobe River.Filed under Sweden

-Tagged Botswana, Carl XVI Gustaf, Exhibition, Parliament, President Khama, Queen Silvia, Red Cross, State Visit.
+Tagged Botswana, Carl XVI Gustaf of Sweden, Exhibition, Parliament, President Khama of Botswana, Queen Silvia of Sweden, Red Cross, State Visit.